CephalofairGames/frosthaven-faq/index.md

 ### <a name="page_31" class="page-number">3.1</a> Masteries

-**Can I complete my Mastery in Scenario 0?** No. This was be added to the scenario rules in the second printing.
-Scenario 0 is intentionally easy.
+**Can I complete my Mastery in Scenario 0?** No. Scenario 0 is intentionally easy.
+This was added to the scenario rules in the second printing.

 **Do I need to complete a Mastery within a single scenario?** Yes, the entire mastery must be completed within one scenario, and the scenario must have been won.
 It’s fine if you yourself exhausted, so long as the scenario was successfully completed.
 (Note that Gloomhaven Second Edition has different Mastery rules here.)